middlec000/SPA_predict_homelessness/README.md

 There were also instances where a single person was associated with multiple (location, month)s.
 A random choice was made so that (person, location, month) could be used as a composite key for the data.
 ### Data Imbalance
-After preprocessing there were 302 positive cases and 84,066 negative cases.
+After preprocessing there were 357 positive cases and 91,234 negative cases.
 This made the prediction task of identifying the few positive cases difficult.
-Surprisingly, neither oversampling the positive class nor undersampling the negative class improved model performance, so no sampling method other than the standard K-Folds was used.
+Oversampling the positive class was employed, but it did not significantly improved model performance.

 # File Descriptions in Code/
 ## [0_Data_Exploration.ipynb](Code/0_Data_Exploration.ipynb)